safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/README.md

 **Params**

-- `options?` - The options for the pack vary.
-Some require them, while others don't.
+- `options?` - The options for the pack.
+For some packs they will be required, while others don't.
 Check the pack documentation for details.

 **Returns**
 The outcome of interacting with the pack varies.
 Refer to the pack's documentation for more information.